WhalePredictAI/WhalePredictAI/README.md

 ### AI-Powered Whale Movement Prediction for Smarter Crypto Trading

 ## Overview
-WhalePredict AI is an advanced analytics tool designed to track and predict whale movements in the crypto market before they impact price action.
-By leveraging real-time blockchain data and AI-driven analysis, WhalePredict AI provides insights into large transactions, helping traders anticipate potential market trends.
+WhalePredict AI is an AI-driven analytics tool that tracks and predicts whale movements before they impact the market, helping traders stay ahead of major transactions.

 ## How It Works
 - **Real-Time Data Collection** – Tracks large wallet movements on Ethereum, Binance Smart Chain, and Solana.